 Ride a horse and enjoy spectacular views of the Arenal and Cerro Chato Volcanoes as you stride towards green lands and lush forest trails.
 Discover lava flows resulting from the Arenal Volcano’s past eruption.

-9. Explore El Castillo town
+9. Things to do in La Fortuna, Costa Rica – Explore El Castillo town

 10. Go on a Day Trip to Rio Celeste